 This week marks the first anniversary of the US Plain Writing Act on October 13th.
-The act is all about clear and transparent communications and the importance of plain language.
+The act is all about clear and transparent communication and the importance of plain language.
 Given the anniversary, it’s useful to check how agency websites are complying.

 So, last week, on October 3rd we scanned 31 federal agency websites with VisibleThread.
-The scans revealed some agencies doing really well, others remain challenged.
+The scans revealed some agencies doing really well, while others remain challenged.